tyih985/food_tracker/README.md

 fellow post-secondary students.
 By providing users with a platform to log and compare the meals they eat, I want to create a valuable tool that can help sustain one's financial goals.
 Whether users are looking to budget more efficiently, or simply keep track of their favourite restaurant meals, I hope my application proves to be worthwhile.

+### <u>User Stories</u>
+- As a user, I want to be able to log a new dish, including its price, enjoyment level, and the restaurant came from, into a list of dishes I’ve eaten.
+- As a user, I want to be able to view a list of all the dishes I’ve logged in the past.
+- As a user, I want to be able to sort my list of meal logs based on the type of cuisine, dishes from the same restaurant, the price of the dish, etc.
+- As a user, I want to be able to edit my list of meal logs by changing information about past meal logs, or removing past meal logs from my list of meal logs
+- As a user, I want to be able to favourite / unfavourite dishes in my list of meal logs